Women in rock: 1970s–1980s

 In 1971, Fanny became the first all-female band to reach the Hot 100's Top 40, with "Charity Ball" peaking at No. 40.
+Fanny dealt with societal expectations conflicting with their music as women in bands were regarded in disbelief and labels rejected them fearing they would quit to raise children.
+Shortly after leaving Os Mutantes, Rita Lee formed the folk rock duo Cilibrinas do Éden with guitarist Lúcia Turnbull in 1973.
+They performed only once at the Phono 73 festival before disbanding.
 In 1975, the Canadian duo of sisters Kate and Anna McGarrigle recorded the first of a string of albums.
 The Runaways were an early commercially successful, hard-edged, all-female hard rock band, releasing their first album in 1976: band members Joan Jett, Cherie Currie and Lita Ford all went on to solo careers.
 The 1980s, for the first time, saw long-sought chart success from all-female bands and female-fronted rock bands.
 On the Billboard Hot 100-year-end chart for 1982, Joan Jett's "I Love Rock 'n' Roll" at No. 3 and the Go-Go's "We Got the Beat" at No. 25 sent a message out to many industry heads that females who could play could bring in money.